Reviews Communities Blog FAQ Services Contact

 Require a written confidentiality protocol that limits who can access your file, and insist that valuation notes, top price, and financing constraints stay private.
 If you feel your leverage could be compromised, request a different in-brokerage agent to preserve advocacy while staying within the same firm.

-When is separate representation the smarter move?
+When is separate representation the smarter move for move-up buyers?

 Choose separate representation if you want unfettered pricing advice, if a conflict cannot be solved with safeguards, or if you plan to submit offers on a listing held by your own agent’s team.
 In that case, ask for a clean separation between your advocate and the listing side, or hire a different firm.